Margaritaville: Cover versions

 In 1999, American country singer Alan Jackson covered the song on his album Under the Influence.
 The cover featured Buffett singing along on the third and final verse; it also peaked at No. 63 after receiving play as an album cut.

+American singer Toby Keith covered it as a duet with Sammy Hagar in 2013 for his album Drinks After Work.
+It appeared only on the deluxe edition of the LP.
+This version was also included on the Sammy Hagar & Friends album, also from 2013.

 Jimmy Buffett also re-recorded this song as well as "Cheeseburger in Paradise" and "Volcano" specifically for Rock Band as downloadable content.

 Parodies

 In 1991, comedian Mark Eddie wrote a parody of the song titled "Marijuanaville".
 The song appeared on the album "Rock n' Roll Comedy Cuts Part II" (1998).

 In 2006, Kenan Thompson did a parody of the song during the Weekend Update segment on Saturday Night Live, where he plays a soldier who found out he was going to the U.S.-Mexico border, rather than Baghdad.
 When Amy Poehler asks him what his reaction was when he discovered he was going to the border, in the next shot, he has a Corona banner above him, a sombrero on his head.
 He is swaying a Corona beer bottle and singing, "Wasting away again not in Iraq."
-This was likely a parody on Mortaritaville, which was recorded around 2 years prior.

 In 2013, a parody has aired on the John Boy & Billy Big Show titled "Martinsville", referencing Martinsville Speedway.

-Merchandising

-As Buffett's signature song, "Margaritaville" has been used in a number of commercial ventures and product licensing tie-ins including: